plexguide/Unraid_Intel-ARC_Deployment/README.md

 ## Tdarr Transcoding Location

 Choose a suitable location for transcoding.
 For occasional use, an SSD/NVMe cache is fine.
 For heavy use (multiple streams, multiple GPUs), consider a dedicated NVMe.
 Avoid HDDs or RAM to prevent bottlenecks and errors.

 ### Warning: Bottlenecks & SSD Wear

 Continuous transcoding strains SSD/NVMe drives.
 Using a dedicated, cost-effective NVMe helps preserve your primary drives’ health.

+Note this is optional.
+I have a cheap 512GB NVME that Tdarr transcodes to.
+Since Tdarr will transcode 100s of TBs of data possibly, avoid wearing your primary SSD/NVME.
+I personally had an NVME give me a BAD SMART warning (nothing was wrong with it) but warning of ZERO life left for reliability.

+I also personally encountered where Tdarr bottleneck my primary NVME due to the amount of GPU's and Transcodes reading and writing to my primary appdata NVME.

 <img width="754" alt="image" src="https://github.com/user-attachments/assets/daac629c-3fe9-45e4-89e9-c8e50686e2ea" />